2023 Online Summer Courses

 N.B.: The first and the last day of the courses will start later and include a few extra videos, such as the Opening and Closing Speech of the Secretary-General, and will therefore be somewhat longer.

 The daily lecture sessions are offered in blocks and include breaks.
-Each daily session can be followed by registered attendees either live on Zoom at The Hague local time, or at any other time on Vimeo, for the duration of three weeks after their initial broadcast.
+Each daily session can be followed by registered attendees either live on Zoom at The Hague local time, or at any other time on the e-learning platform, where the replay of the daily courses will be made available for the duration of three weeks after their initial broadcast.

-This means that an attendee who is in a vastly different time zone from The Hague will, for example, be able to view the lectures of Monday, July 11th (Public International Law) or August 1st (Private International Law), at any time of his/her preference until August 1st or 22nd, respectively, and so on.
+This means that an attendee who is in a vastly different time zone from The Hague will, for example, be able to view the lectures as of Monday, July 10th (Public International Law) or July 31st (Private International Law), at any time of his/her preference until July 31st or August 21st, respectively, and so on.

 ADMISSION AND REGISTRATION FEES